-Chimney breasts and fireplaces Repair category: 1 Notes: A multi fuel stove has been installed within the sitting room.
+Chimney breasts and fireplaces Repair category: Notes: A multi-fuel stove has been installed within the living room.
 It is assumed that the installation complies with the Building Standards.
 Flues should ideally be swept and tested on an annual basis.

 Internal decorations

 Repair category:

-Notes: There is wear and tear to decorative finishes.
+Notes: No significant defects evident.